AlexAnthonyWarren1/MiDVMD/README.md

 pip install -r requirements.txt

 ### Notes
-Inference can both be found in train.py
+Inference can be found in train.py

 ### BibTeX
 ```bibtex